Some of my science fiction readers asked: “Could a Walk-In be an Extraterrestrials?”

-Two of my favorite ET movies are Invasion of the Body Snatchers, the 1956 version, and Invasion from Mars, 1953.
+Two of my favorite Extraterrestrial movies are Invasion of the Body Snatchers, the 1956 version, and Invasion from Mars, 1953.
 You just can’t beat the creepy-as-crap oldies.
 In both films, aliens descend to Earth and take over a human’s body.

 In recent summer blog posts, we have explored the realm of Walk-Ins.
 Since little has developed concerning the topic over the past three decades, I re-read Ruth Montgomery’s 1979 book, Strangers Among Us.
 She was a pioneer in the research aimed at discovering more about Walk-Ins.

 Montgomery credits her writing with what she calls her unseen friends, her guides.
 Upon being told of an Extraterrestrial encounter, she asked her guides about the beings from space and if they were different from Walk-Ins.

 Before, I report what her guides told her, here is the background on the UFO sighting.

 The Extraterrestrial Backstory